GPT-5.6 Government Approval: Lutnick Warns Altman, Case-by-Case Access (June 2026)

 On June 26–28, 2026, The Information and Axios reporting described the Trump administration asking OpenAI to stagger GPT-5.6, limit ~20 government-vetted partners, and approve access customer by customer through ONCD, OSTP, and Commerce.
 Altman's Wednesday Q&A and Thursday memo framed preview as the fastest path to wider release.

-This is the second US frontier-model intervention in June, parallel to Anthropic's full Fable 5 / Mythos suspension.
-International users should assume no GPT-5.6 access at launch — see our US-only access guide.
+This is the second US frontier-model intervention in June, parallel to Anthropic's Fable 5 / Mythos suspension (June 12–30) — Fable restored globally July 1 after Commerce lifted export controls.
+GPT-5.6 remains on limited preview with broad GA expected in coming weeks — see our international access guide.
 Congress's June 26 Lutnick deadline passed unanswered.
 China continues shipping open-weight frontier models without equivalent gates.